 Your dog deserves a cozy place to sleep — one that keeps him warm in winter and cool in summer.
-In addition to the outer fabric, the filler contributes much to the overall comfort of a dog bed.
-There are various materials to choose from, and many factors can influence your selection.
-Arthritic and older dogs need a more supportive mattress, while puppies and smaller dogs can get by with a fluffier material.
-Take your dog's needs into account when making comparisons.
+In addition to the outer fabric, the dog bed filler contributes a lot to the overall comfort of a pet bed.
+There are different types of filling for dog beds, and many factors can influence your selection of materials such as foam, fiber, cedar chips, and fabric.
+For instance, arthritic and older dogs need a more supportive mattress such as solid foam, while puppies and smaller dogs can get by with a fluffier material such as polyester fiber.
+Take your dog's needs into account when selecting dog beds.

 For older dogs and those with arthritic joints, hip dysplasia, or other motion-limiting medical conditions, the best bet in a dog bed is a good firm foam mattress or memory foam.
 Most of the commercial orthopedic beds available use foam as all or part of their most expensive beds — sometimes topping them with a soft layer of polyester batting to make them more comfortable and snuggly.

 You can purchase pre-cut foam or buy a larger piece and cut it down with a serrated knife, but make sure the foam is at least seven-inches thick if you want an orthopedic-style bed.
 Thinner or less dense foam is fine for younger healthy dogs, but large dogs need a thicker mattress than tiny dogs to distribute their weight evenly.